 The group does not have significant interest-bearing assets, and its income and operating cash flows are substantially independent of changes in market interest rates.
 The group's interest rate risk arises from long-term borrowings.
 Borrowings issued at variable rates, comprising bank borrowings (Note 13), expose the group to cash flow interest rate risk.
 The group's borrowings are subject to an interest rate that varies according to revisions made to the Bank's Base Rate.
 Management monitors the level of floating rate borrowings as a measure of cash flow risk taken on.
-Interest rates on these financial instruments are linked with the Central Intervention Rate issued by the European Central Bank.
 Borrowings issued at fixed rates, consisting primarily of loans from fellow subsidiaries which are carried at amortised cost (Note 13) and therefore do not expose the group to cash flow and fair value interest rate risk.